rchovatiya88/beerbot/README.md

 - Download www.node.js
 - Download or clone this repo
+    - `cd /path/beerbot` go to the folder in your termimal (mac or windown node.js cmd terminal)
+- run `npm install`
-- To run `npx cypress open` in your termimal
+- To open  cypress dialog box `npx cypress open`
-- Doubleclick to run chrome
+- Doubleclick on test to run chrome